 The Theatre of Dionysus

 The Theatre of Dionysus is an ancient theatre that was constructed on the southern slopes of the Acropolis hill in the 4th century.
-The theatre is named after Dionysus, God of Drama, and had the capacity to hold 17,000 spectators.
+It is named after Dionysus, the God of Drama, and had the capacity to hold 17,000 spectators.
 Greek tragedies of Sophocles and Euripides took place here.

 Viewpoints across Athens

 As you explore Acropolis Hill, be sure to take the time to appreciate the views of the city all around you.
 You can enjoy especially nice panoramas from the highest points around the Parthenon and the Erechtheion.

 From way up here, you have a magnificent view of the ramshackle streets of Athens beneath you.
 There will be two hilltops parallel to you on either side of the Acropolis.
 One is Mount Lycabettus, the other is Filopappou hill.

 Odeon of Herodes Atticus

 The Odeon of Herodes Atticus is one of the more “modern” buildings on Acropolis Hill.
 This grand theatre was constructed in 161AD during the Roman Era.

 The Odeon was built by Herodes Atticus in dedication to his late wife.
 Today, the theatre still functions and often hosts theatrical performances and operas.